 Today’s audio consumption is at an all-time high.
 Voice commerce sales are projected to reach $40 billion by 2022, and around 60 million people own a smart speaker in the U.S. alone.
 The Best Audio Brands Report 2019 found that “brand engagement is far stronger when audio is treated as an equal and essential aspect of the brand.”

-Audiodraft discovered that “brands whose music is aligned with brand identity are more likely to be remembered,” as opposed to music that didn’t align with the campaign or the greater brand presence.
+Audiodraft discovered that “brands whose music is aligned with brand identity are more likely to be remembered,” as opposed to music that didn’t align with the campaign or the more significant brand presence.
 Another key finding they report is that “ads that link sound and visuals deliver higher memory encoding.”
 So whether you’re creating a television commercial, an online ad, or even a product demo, it’s worth pairing a voice with the visuals.

 Find a Voice to Build Your Brand Recall